magicleap/ml1-spectator-mode/Documentation/MobileLocalization.md

 <br/>

+## Enable Mobile & AR Foundation Components

+For the Network Anchor to support mobile devices, Install AR Foundation's from the package manager and enable AR Core and AR Kit in the XR Manager.

+To install the required packages:
+1. Open the Package Manager (Window>Package Manager)
+2. Search and Select the AR Foundation package.
+Then click Install.
+3. Install the ARCore XR Plugin and ARKit XR Plugin packages as well.

+To enable ARCore and ARKit:
+ 1. Open the Project Settings window (Edit>Project Settings)
+ 2. Select XR Plugin Management
+ 3. Make sure ARCore is enabled under Android and ARKit is enabled under iOS.

+To enable the AR Foundation components inside the Network Anchors Package:
+1 Go to Project Settings > Player > (Android or iOS, depending on which device you're building to) > Other Settings > Scripting Define Symbols.
+Add a new input field by clicking the plus symbol, and type "AR_FOUNDATION".
+2 If using iOS (Player Settings > iOS > Other Setttings) Add a "Camera Usage Description"  (ex: "Camera Needed for AR").

-## Setup
+## Building the Example

 The image tracking localization demo uses a shared scene called "MobileLocalizationTest" that is used by all clients, combined with one other scene based on which platform you're building to.

+### Adjusting the Target's Texture or Size
-The MobileLocalizationTest scene can be adjusted to use any image target you choose, though reference the [Magic Leap image target page](https://developer.magicleap.com/en-us/learn/guides/lumin-sdk-image-tracking) to choose a reliable image.
+The MobileLocalizationTest scene can be adjusted to use any image target you choose.
+Reference the [Magic Leap image target page](https://developer.magicleap.com/en-us/learn/guides/lumin-sdk-image-tracking) to choose a reliable image.
 We'll be using the submarine image from that page:

 ![Magic Leap Submarine image target](submarine.png)